 Many of ConsidraCare’s caregivers have valid driving licenses.
 Some also have their cars.

 We can match such caregivers with clients if needed.
-For driving caregivers, we also check the validity of their driving license, insurance and inspect the vehicles to make sure that they are safe and in working conditions.
+For driving caregivers, we also check the validity of their driving licenses, and insurance and inspect the vehicles to make sure that they are safe and in working conditions.

 Age-related conditions can make it difficult and even dangerous for seniors to drive.
 However, giving up driving can be traumatic for seniors.
 Families need to watch out for the signs which indicate it is time for a loved one to stop driving.
 Families must educate themselves about alternatives to driving for seniors which do not compromise their independence and approach the conversation for them to stop driving with care and compassion.
 Caregivers can play an important role by driving or accompanying seniors on alternative forms of transportation.

 Please reach out to us at email@example.com, or call us at 1-855-410-7971, and we will be happy to understand and help you with the care needs of a loved one.